-NCBA partnered with key industry players such as the Kenya Association of Manufacturers, Cereal Millers Association, Naivasha Horticultural Fair, Kenya Healthcare Federation and public sector institutions which strengthened our relevance to various sectors.
-Through various initiatives, we played a critical role in enabling the Government's agenda to create affordable housing and enhance revenue collection efficiency through E-Citizen.
-This underscores the Bank's commitment to playing a critical role in the transformation of the Kenyan economy.

-In line with the Bank's sustainability strategy, we continued to forge strategic alliances and participated in sector-specific events, including clean energy initiatives covering Manufacturing, Energy, Agriculture, Trade, Faith Based and NGO's, which further demonstrated our steadfastness in driving positive change and supporting the UN Sustainable Development Goals.
+NCBA partnerd with key industry players such as the Kenya Association of Manufacturers, Cereal Millers Association, Naivasha Horticultural fair, Kenya Healthcare Federatio strengthened our relevance to various sectors", public sector institutions.
+We played a critical role in enabling the Governments agenda to create affordable housing and enhance revenue collection efficiency through E-Citizen. underscores the Bank's commitment in playing a critical role in transformation of the Kenyan economy.
+In line with the Bank's sustainability strategy, we continued to forge strategic alliances and participated in sector specific events including clean energy initiatives covering Manufacturing, Energy, Agriculture, Trade, Faith Based and NGO's which further demonstrated our steadfastness in driving positive change and supporting the UN Sustainable Development Goals.
 In conjunction with our Global Market and Research team, we demonstrated thought leadership through the periodic "Economic Forums" where we hosted our customers and subject matter experts delving into topical issues affecting their businesses.